plone/training/mastering-plone/dexterity_2.rst

     Upgrading from an older version of Plone to a newer one also runs upgrade steps from the package :py:mod:`plone.app.upgrade`.
     You should be able to upgrade a clean site from 2.5 to 5.0 with one click.

-    For an example see the upgrade-step to Plone 5.0a1 https://github.com/plone/plone.app.upgrade/blob/master/plone/app/upgrade/v50/alphas.py#L37
+    For an example see the upgrade step to Plone 5.0a1 https://github.com/plone/plone.app.upgrade/blob/master/plone/app/upgrade/v50/alphas.py#L37